SoMa Nights: The Queer Nightclub Photography of Melissa Hawkins

 Curated by Melissa Hawkins and Marke Bieschke

-“SoMa Nights: The Queer Club Photography of Melissa Hawkins” focuses on the work of Melissa Hawkins, a young photographer for the San Francisco gay weekly The Sentinel and other publications from 1986 to 1994.
-Her black-and-white images vividly capture the scene with a combination of frankness and intimacy reflecting her dual roles as journalist and nightlife participant.
+“SoMa Nights: The Queer Club Photography of Melissa Hawkins” focused on the work of Melissa Hawkins, a young photographer for the San Francisco gay weekly The Sentinel and other publications from 1986 to 1994.
+Her black-and-white images vividly captured the scene with a combination of frankness and intimacy reflecting her dual roles as journalist and nightlife participant.

 “It was such an incredible time of creativity and expression, even in the midst of the tragedy of AIDS,” Hawkins says.
 “In the daytime, you’d read an entire section of the paper filled with the names of people who had died.
 Then at night, you would go to the craziest parties on earth.
 It truly was about living every moment as if it were your last.”

 In an era before digital photography and at a time when some LGBTQ people were still hesitant to make their identities public, Hawkins had both the gear required to shoot first-rate photos and the connections needed to gain the trust of her subjects.
 The results are powerful images documenting parties at 177 Townsend, 1015 Folsom, The Eagle, The End Up, The Rawhide and The Stud in SoMa, as well as The Box in the Western Addition.

 Co-curated by Hawkins and nightlife historian Marke Bieschke, the GLBT Historical Society Museum show featured dozens of these never-before-displayed photos, along with memorabilia including flyers, posters, clothing and decorative artifacts selected to recreate an indelible moment in San Francisco and queer nightlife history.

 To purchase the limited-edition exhibition catalog, click here.